dmeditor/doc/tutorial/how-to-make-widget.md

 ### 1. Definition
-A definition define 'meta data' of a widget, and other information like settings, methods (eg, return data after user create a block from this widget).
+A definition defines 'meta data' of a widget, and other information like settings, methods (eg, return data after user create a block from this widget).
 Below is the meta data information:
 ```javascript
 {
   // Name of the widget